CarlJKurtz/st.martin/README.md

 The St. Martin font software is licensed under the SIL Open Font License, Version 1.1.
 (See [LICENSE.txt](LICENSE.txt) and visit http://scripts.sil.org/OFL for FAQs and more information.

 ## Support
+Feel free to tag [@c.kurtz](https://www.instagram.com/c.kurtz/) on Instagram when you use the typeface.

 St. Martin is entirely free of charge for both commercial and private use.
 But type doesn't design itself — so please consider sharing this project with a fellow designer, or even support the project by sponsoring it here on GitHub.

 ## Acknowledgements